rynhndrcksn/go-starter-site/readme.md

 - `cmd/` contains the entry points for the application.
     - `web/` contains the server side logic for the website (routing, handlers, etc.).
 - `internal/` contains things like validators, models, sending emails, etc.
+    - `data/` contains models, storing/retrieving things from a database, etc.
     - `vcs/` contains logic for figuring out what version of the site is running.
+- `migrations/` contains all the migration files for the site.
 - `ui/` contains everything relating to HTML templates and site assets (css, js, and images).
     - `html/` contains all the templates for constructing the website.
         - `components/` contains components to embed into partials and/or pages.